zrghassabi/Pytorch-Examples-Linear-Regression-Multi-layer-perceptron-Classification-/README.md

 # python_pytorch examples

-Example1= Linear Regression using Numpy and Matplotlib
+Example1= Linear Regression using Numpy (run on CPU) and Matplotlib

-Example2= Linear Regression using Tensors
+Example2= Linear Regression using Tensors (run on GPU)